service-design-tools/sdt-website/_tutorials/how-to-understand-and-shape-ai-enabled-services-and-operations.md

       Read more on [what AI can do for services.](https://medium.com/ai-and-service-design/designing-ai-experiences-p-1-what-can-ai-do-for-humans-9a507720cbb4)
     tool: AI Landscape
-  - title: Evaluate the concepts
+  - title: Prioritize the concepts
-    description: Define the details of your concept to better understand what value does it bring.
-Consult the tech team/advisors as well as stakeholders or their representatives to evaluate the feasibility and impact of this hypothesis.
-Based on the effort and impact assessment evaluate the overall potential of the hypothesis and optional action items to improve this idea.
-Compare initial hypothesis to select the most promising ones with which to proceed.
+    description: Define the details of your concepts to better understand what value can they bring.
+Consult the tech team/advisors as well as stakeholders, or their representatives, to evaluate the feasibility and impact of your ideas.
+Based on the effort and impact assessment, evaluate the overall potential of the hypotheses and optional action items to improve them.
+      Compare initial concepts to select the most promising ones with which to proceed.
     tips: Conduct research with operators, users and stakeholders to be sure about the effort and impact assessment's correctness.
   - title: Define the experience